socialenergy-project/rabit/README.md

         rails db:seed

-    After this command, navigating to https://localhost:3000/, on should be able to see consumers, with consumption data for the dates from 1/1/2015 to 30/9/2016
+    After this command, navigating to https://localhost:3000/, you should be able to see consumers, with consumption data for the dates from 1/1/2015 to 30/9/2016